What We Do

 Photo: Miriam Stanke

-Ten years after the genocide, tens of thousands are still living as displaced persons in camps, on Mount Sinjar or as refugees in Europe.
+Ten years after the genocide, tens of thousands still live as displaced persons in camps, on Mount Sinjar or as refugees in Europe.
 Germany is considered the main country of refuge in Europe.
-However, although the German Bundestag recognised the persecution of the Ezidis as genocide in January 2023, the ban on deportations to Iraq was suspended at the end of 2023.
+But although the German Bundestag recognized the persecution of the Yazidis in January 2023 as genocide, the deportation ban to Iraq was suspended at the end of 2023.

 - 07.06.-08.06.2024: EUROPEAN ELECTION CENTRE